Period: Edo period (1615–1868)

 Credit Line: Purchase, Friends of Asian Art Gifts, in honor of Douglas Dillon, 2001

 Accession Number: 2001.58.1

-This bottle is of the type known as chalcedony, which was developed in Renaissance Venice.
-Production ceased in the eighteenth century, only to be revived in the mid-nineteenth.
-This example of chalcedony glassware reveals skill and artistry equal to that of European makers, although it was produced only shortly after the technique was introduced into Japan in the mid-1800s.
+The glassware known as chalcedony was developed in Renaissance Venice.
+Production ceased in the eighteenth century, only to be revived in the mid-nineteenth century.
+These examples of chalcedony glassware reveal skill and artistry equal to that of European makers, although they were produced only shortly after the technique was introduced into Japan in the mid-1800s.